Skip to content

 Detect Changes

-The Detect Changes component lets you scan two separate (but similar) tables, and insert a new column detailing if data has been inserted, deleted, changed, or is unchanged.
+The Detect Changes transformation component lets you identify the differences between two datasets.
+Use this component to compare two separate tables that contain similar data, and then insert a new column that indicates whether the data in each row has been inserted, deleted, changed, or left unchanged.

 Any rows with key columns that contain NULL values will be ignored.
 NULL comparison values are considered equal.